Márta Svéd

-Márta Svéd (1910 – 30 September 2005) was a Hungarian mathematician who moved to Australia in the 1930s and became a teacher of mathematics at the University of Adelaide.
+Márta Svéd (16 November 1910 – 30 September 2005) was a Hungarian mathematician who was a teacher of mathematics at the University of Adelaide after moving to Australia in the 1930s.
 She was 75 years old when she completed her PhD in 1985.
 She wrote the textbook Journey into Geometries (1991), and won the BH Neumann Award in 1994 for her contributions to mathematics learning in Australia.

 Early life

-Márta Svéd was in the same high school class in Budapest as Esther Klein.
+Márta Svéd born in Hungary on 16 November 1910.
+She was in the same high school class in Budapest as Esther Klein.
 She became interested in mathematics through Középiskolai Matematikai Lapok (KöMaL), a Hungarian magazine for high school mathematicians, and through its problem-solving column, where Paul Erdős was also a regular solver.